-The Shark sandal in navy is a great sandal for your child's summer shoe collection.
+The Shark sandal in tan is a great sandal for your child's summer shoe collection.
 The Shark is a traditional fisherman style sandal made from waterproof leather, spongy urethane sole and rust proof buckles - making it a super cool yet practical children's water shoe.
 They can be worn in water and can even be hand washed with a gentle detergent.

 This design has a woven semi-closed toe and heel.
 Salt-Water size guide states that the Shark sandal fits shorter and narrower than most other models so please order at least a +1 in this size.
 Not the best for wider feet.

 The number stamped on the sole and printed on the insole is the Salt-Water size and not the UK size.

 Salt-Water Size Guide